-The Marchman Act is a Civil Process, a law under the Florida Statute that provides for the involuntary or voluntary assessment, stabilization, and treatment of a person abusing or addicted to drugs or alcohol.
+The Marchman Act is a civil process established in Florida law that provides for the involuntary or voluntary assessment, stabilization, and treatment of a person abusing or addicted to drugs or alcohol.

-The Marchman Act involves a two-step process: assessment first, then treatment.
-The most common way Marchman cases are started is with the filing of a petition for assessment in the county where the substance abuser is located.
-The criteria for the Marchman Act petition entails that the individual has lost the power of self-control with respect to substance use; and either has inflicted or threatened or attempted to inflict physical harm on self or another or the individual In need of substance abuse services, is incapable of making a rational decision in regard to receiving services.
+The Marchman Act involves a two-step process of: assessment, then treatment.
+The most common way Marchman cases are initiated is with the filing of a petition for assessment in the county where the substance abuser is located.
+The criteria for the Marchman Act petition requires a demonstration that the individual has lost the power of self-control with respect to substance use; and has either inflicted or threatened or attempted to inflict physical harm on oneself or another.
+The individual is in need of substance abuse services and is incapable of making a rational decision in regard to receiving services.